 Effective management of contract versions during the negotiation of SaaS (Software as a Service) sales contracts is very important.
 It ensures clarity and agreement between the parties involved in the transaction and cuts down on wasted time.
 During negotiations, changes are often proposed and discussed, involving crucial aspects such as pricing, service levels, data security, and contract compliance requirements.
 The ability to manage contract versions enables all parties to work from the same document, fostering a shared understanding of the evolving terms.
 This not only helps in preventing misunderstandings but also establishes an audit trail that captures the history of changes, their authors, and timestamps.

-Trello is not set up for this, and nor should it be.
-The tool is for project management and when you’re trying to manage contract versioning on Trello you get stuck in the same trap of relying on naming conventions as your contract filing system on Drive or Sharepoint does.
+Trello isn’t configured for this, nor should it be.
+It serves project management.
+Managing contract versioning on Trello avoids the naming convention trap of Drive or Sharepoint.
 Getting contract versions and communication with your customers legal team right fosters trust between parties, streamlines the contract negotiation process, enhances communication and collaboration, and empowers contract governance, ensuring that the agreement gets completed as soon as possible.

 Contract Sent has been built with contract version management in mind.
 Each version is managed separately with tags over whether it is the current working version, old version or signed version so that your team is no longer confused when it comes to which version they should be referencing.
 Couple this with Contract Sent’s advanced contract comparison to compare contract versions and you’re set up to close deals faster.